How unit dose medication improves clinical workflows

 To enable medical staff to work with unit doses on the wards, a centralized medication storage with a pharmacy automation solution is necessary.
 It replaces the manual steps of therapy preparation on the ward with a fully automated and quality-assured production process in the hospital pharmacy.
 By centralizing the storage of medications and the preparation of therapies within the central pharmacy, nurses are freed from repetitive tasks and can devote more time to patient-related activities.
 Picking errors that occur during manual therapy preparation are also eliminated.
 Therapies can be created at any time, i.e. scheduled or spontaneous.
 Unit dose medication and the therapy ring can even be created simultaneously.

 Worldwide, approximately 160 of our patient-specific unit dose systems are currently in use in hospitals.
 Once a hospital has decided to implement the system, previous processes and workflows also need to be changed.
 Even if restructuring requires a lot of time and effort, it ensures patient safety in the long term.

-TheraPick, our most holistic pharmacy automation solution for unit doses, is capable of packaging 90% of all blistered products in unit doses.
+An automated unit doses system, is capable of packaging almost all forms of medication in single doses.
 Would you also like to increase patient safety and optimize the flow of medication from clinical staff to patients?